 Calculate your personal heart rate zones

 Do you know your maximum heart rate?
 Use the calculator below to estimate your heart rate zones based on your maximum heart rate.

 Don’t know your HRmax?
 Read more about calculating your maximum heart rate.

 How to use heart rate zones to improve your running

 If you’re looking for a running plan, check out the Polar Running Program.
 It’s meant for anyone training for a 5K, a 10K, half-marathon or marathon.
-Play around with it and make yourself a running plan so that you can focus on what’s important – running.
+With this personalized training plan you don’t have to think about when or how to train, you can focus on what’s important – running.

 If you liked this post, don’t forget to share so that others can find it, too.